christopherdebeer/Hub.js/README.md

 	// set a new item
 	myHub.set("lastname", "de Beer")

 Note that in the above oversimplified example, I defined what `fullname` was, what it required and what to do with the value.
 But `lastname` on which it depended was never defined until the very end.
-The Idea that is `Hub.js` is that *when* `lastname` is finally defined everything else will do as it should.
+The Idea that is **Hub.js**, is that *when* `lastname` is finally defined everything else will do as it should.

-Getters and Setters have two possible assignment syntaxes:

-	// The one used above ie "entity" & {options}

-	var options = {
-		requires: ["another.entity", "..."]
-		func: function(){
-			// ...
-		}
-	}

-	myHub.addGetter("entity", options)

-	// or if you dont have any options other than the function then you can do
-	// this.
-See how my "Setter" functions are done in the example given earlier

-	myHub.addGetter("entity", function(){
-		// ...
-	})

 But...!!?
 =========